 J-1 (Japanese rocket)

-The J-1 is a Japanese three-stage solid fuel rocket able to place payloads of about 1,000 kilograms into low Earth orbit.
+The J-1 is a Japanese three-stage solid fuel rocket able to place payloads of about 1,000 kg into low Earth orbit.
 The J-1 was the first launch vehicle in Japan to be made from a combination of existing indigenous rockets – the solid rocket booster of the H-2 (see H series) and the upper stage of the M-3S II (see M series).
 The Japanese space agency NASDA had hoped that using existing systems would keep cost and development time down.
 However, when a report showed that the J-1 program cost more than similar projects in other countries, NASDA switched instead to developing a more capable rocket using less expensive parts imported from overseas.
 This J-1 Upgrade (J-1A) launch vehicle is currently under study.
-Employing a single Russian NK-33 first stage engine and fuel tanks derived from the Atlas, it will be able to place approximately 3,500 kilograms into a 160-km-high orbit and 1,000 kilograms into a sun-synchronous orbit.
+Employing a single Russian NK-33 first stage engine and fuel tanks derived from the Atlas, it will be able to place approximately 3,500 kg into a 160-km-high orbit and 1,000 kg into a sun-synchronous orbit.
 The first test flight had been planned for 2003.